shea08/shea08.github.io/ISU_Project.md

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/Fig3.jpg" alt="An armored vehicle operator conducts the reaction test on an iPad">

+Figure 3.
 An armored vehicle operator conducts the reaction test on an iPad

 * * *